moding-il/bizdoc.core/README.md

 </ng-container>
 ```

-You can also access version data programmatically from the onBind() function.
+You may also access version data programmatically from the onBind() function.

 ```typescript
 onBind(data: RecipientModel<MyFormModel>, version?: MyFormModel): void {